lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Use with OSCORE and Transfer over CoAP {#transfer}

 This appendix describes how to derive an OSCORE security context when EDHOC is used to key OSCORE, and how to transfer EDHOC messages over CoAP.
+The use of CoAP or OSCORE with EDHOC is optional, but if you are using CoAP or OSCORE, then certain normative requirements apply as detailed in the  subsections.

 ## Deriving the OSCORE Security Context {#oscore-ctx-derivation}